vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

 it could be anywhere from $1,000 to $6,000.

 I decided on this budget starting July 2021, and this is my first donation since then (though I have considered others).
+So as of the end of October 2021 I have spent aroound $1,000 out of a cumulative budget of $4,000.

 ### Donations versus gifts